-• In case of a serious injury, the nurse or school representative will:

-1st - call an ambulance/and or transport the child to emergency services at Gleneagles Hospital is required, the nurse or school representative will: 1st - call the parents
+- In case of a serious injury, the nurse or school representative will: - 1st call an ambulance/and or transport the child to emergency services at Gleneagles Hospital. - 2nd notify the parents. - 3rd call the emergency contact if the parents are not available. - If a doctor is required, the nurse or school representative will: - 1st call the parents. - 2nd call the emergency contact if the parents are not available